j9allmarine17/aes_encrypt/README.md

 hex = "0.4"
 hmac = "0.12"

-Then, build the project:

-cargo build --release
+Then, build the project in release mode: bash cargo build --release

+The compiled binary will be located in the target/release directory.
 Usage

-Run the compiled binary with the following commands:
+Run the application using the compiled binary (rust) with the following commands:
 Encrypt a File

+To encrypt a file:
+bash
-./rust -encrypt <input_filename>
+./target/release/rust -encrypt <input_filename>
 Example:
+bash

-./rust -encrypt example.txt
+./target/release/rust -encrypt example.txt

+This generates:

-This will generate an encrypted file named example.txt_encrypted and a key.txt file containing the encryption key.
+    An encrypted file named <input_filename>_encrypted (e.g., example.txt_encrypted).
+    A key.txt file containing the derived encryption key.

 Decrypt a File

+To decrypt a file:
+bash
-./rust -decrypt <input_filename> <key_filename>
+./target/release/rust -decrypt <input_filename> <key_filename>
 Example:
+bash

-./rust -decrypt example.txt_encrypted key.txt
+./target/release/rust -decrypt example.txt_encrypted key.txt

-This will generate a decrypted file named decrypted.bin.
+This generates a decrypted file named decrypted.bin.
 Security Considerations

-The IV is initialized to zero, which is not recommended for security-sensitive applications.
-Consider using a random IV for improved security.
+    Initialization Vector (IV): The IV is currently set to zero, which is not recommended for production use due to security risks.
+For enhanced security, consider modifying the code to use a cryptographically secure random IV.

-The key is stored in key.txt, which should be handled securely.
+    Key Storage: The encryption key is stored in plain text in key.txt.
+Ensure this file is stored securely and excluded from version control (e.g., via .gitignore).

-The passphrase should be replaced with a secure user input mechanism instead of a hardcoded value.
+    Passphrase: The application currently uses a hardcoded passphrase.
+For real-world applications, replace this with a secure user input mechanism.

 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for details.